 I was totally unimpressed by the fire hats at the local party store.
 They were horribly made, over priced, and not so cute.
 SO, we made a family outing to Firehouse Subs one night, and I sweetly asked for a few extra fire hats.
 (The give them out with their kid's meals.)
 They gave me a whole stack of them, and I got busy jazzing them up.
 I covered up the original sticker with card stock, and personalized the hats with the children's initials.
 I used another Paper and Cake template for the flame, and added a twine bow on the hat for our sweet girly-girl pal who was at the party.

 At the craft table, I created a burning-building collage activity.
-I showed the kids how they could make their own row of buildings, (I had the shapes precut from assorted Discount Cardstock colors.)
+I showed the kids how they could make their own row of buildings with windows, using the precut cardstock I had ready for them.
 Then they used squares of tissue paper to fill the scene with FIRE!!!
 To finish it off they added fire truck stickers to save the day.

 We also had some BIG burning buildings as a table centerpiece.
 I forgot to get a picture with the BBQ spread, but here it is right before we cut the cake.
 Tanner and I made the burning buildings together, out of cardboard boxes.
 We wrapped them in brown paper, and added black cardstock windows and doors, and finished off with the same tissue paper technique for the fire.
 I added some of the large flames on top of the buildings too.